What is Vaping?

 Other Vaping Side Effects

-Other side effects that have been linked to vaping include cardiovascular problems and increased cancer risk.
+Other side effects linked to vaping include cardiovascular problems and increased cancer risk.

 High exposure to flavored vaping e-liquids may cause cardiovascular problems, a 2019 study from the Journal of the American College of Cardiology reported.
 A 2018 study published in the journal Arteriosclerosis, Thrombosis and Vascular Biology made a similar conclusion.